Anttbhone/Anttbhone/README.md

-# The Elite 5-Project Systems Engineering Roadmap
+# The 5-Project Systems Engineering Portfoilio by Antt Bhone Yaung Thwe

 A portfolio of zero-bloat, high-performance computing infrastructure engines built from scratch using pure **C++20**, **CUDA**, and the **Linux Systems API**.